shaydan12/Splunk-Labs/README.md

-# TryHackMe-SOC-Level-1-Writeups
-Writeups for TryHackMe's Security Analyst Training Course
+Writeups for Splunk projects from platforms including TryHackMe